 RV Cell Boosters: Decent, Better, and Best

-If you own an RV or travel trailer and are planning a summer vacation, you’ll probably need a cell booster.
+If you own an RV or travel trailer and are planning a summer vacation, you’ll probably need an RV cell booster.

 84% of the RV owners we surveyed said their cell phone enhances their camping experience.
 Whether used for GPS routing, campground research or emergency phone calls, losing cell connectivity turns your smartphone into a pricey paperweight.